 By practicing meditation, confusion is ultimately diminished as it gives way to the clear thinking that meditation tends to promote.

 The first one is a practice that requires a great deal of effort to master, and it is described as resting the mind.

 The second is the contemplation of the philosophical and psychological teachings, which are more assertive, and outwardly, these are slowly absorbed while the mind is at rest.

 Resting the mind meditation is essential and precedes the capacity to contemplate.

 Meditation is primarily about training the mind so that we can experience our lives with a greater sense of mental clarity.
 This practice can protect ourselves from mental sufferings, such as worry, confusion, and uncertainty.

 Following a meditation practice such as the contemplation types (i.e. Chakra meditation) can also be developed in conjunction with the primary (resting) meditation.
 However, the contemplation meditation really needs the practitioner to have already established a regular habit, one that includes resting the mind practice and establishing it wholeheartedly in their daily life.

 The primary meditation practice of any novice must be resting the mind.
 Without some progress with this style of meditation (resting), there can be very little progress made with the other expansive styles of meditation.

-The reason for this is, that the untrained mind is often preoccupied with attaining a favorable meditation experience.
-The pursuit of a satisfactory experience causes us to miss the benefits of a calm mind.
-To experience the calmer levels of mind more consistently and more often, we need to train ourselves to see our thoughts arising before they are manifested.
-For example, If we can feel anger, or a strong belief arising in ourselves, just before it manifests into an impulsive reaction, only then, we have begun to develop an opportunity to transform these hidden tendencies, into holistic outcomes.
+The untrained mind is often preoccupied with attaining a favorable meditation experience, therefore, the pursuit of a satisfactory experience causes us to miss the benefits of a calm mind.
+To experience the calmer levels of mind more consistently and more often, we need to train ourselves to see our thoughts arising before they are manifest.
+For example, if we can feel anger, or a strong belief arising in ourselves, just before it manifests into an impulsive reaction, only then, we have begun to develop an opportunity to transform these hidden tendencies into holistic outcomes.